 - Users can join ad-hoc online meetings through Meet.

 Before you turn on Chat Preferred, we strongly recommend that you review the Deployment Guide.
 Follow the deployment steps to set up your users for a successful transition to Google Chat.

 Note: when you turn on Chat Preferred, the Chat label at the left for viewing your previous chat conversations from classic Hangouts will no longer be available.
 You can search for your archived conversations by going to the Gmail search box and adding in:chat to your search.

 In addition to the new Google Chat standalone app and web experience, users get:

 Google Chat still has some known limitations, including:

 - Phone calls and text messages using Google Voice are not currently available in Chat.
 Users can get these features by using Google Voice at voice.google.comor by downloading the Google Voice mobile app (Android, iOS).

 - Some direct message history from classic Hangouts will appear in Chat, but group messages from classic Hangouts (including their history) are not migrated to Chat.
 Users can still find these group conversations at hangouts.google.com.

 - G Suite organizations that don't turn on Chat can't be reached through Chat.
 Users can only message external users who have Chat turned on in their organization.
 For these external chats, people can still use hangouts.google.com.
-The classic Hangouts bot will notify users in Hangouts Chat of any missed messages.
+The classic Hangouts bot will notify users in Google Chat of any missed messages.

 - Chat rooms are limited to 8000 members.